Spiligia/HYPE_Batteries/BatteryDisplay/README.md

-# HeartRateGame #
+# Battery Display #

+App build using Qt Creator

-Demonstrates how to check a Bluetooth-connection, discover LE-devices, connect to devices, discover services and finally connect to a heartrate-service.
+Based on HeatRateGame as a template to check for bluetooth & BLE connection, connect to devices, discover services and connect to the device to receive BLE data.
-The purpose of the game is increase the heartrate so much as possible in 60s.
-Relax before starting the game.
-Don't be too nervous, it increases the heartrate!